ABELTRAN177/Text-Editor-With-IndexedDB/README.md

   ## Description
-  With the help of our instructor for this assignment, we were to develop an
+  With the help of our instructor for this assignment, we were to develop a text editor that runs in the browser w/ or w/out the internet.
+Using IndexedDb database, we are storing and retriving data to provide persistent options not supported by the browser.

   ## Table of Contents
   1. [Description](#description)